dhis2/dhis2-identity/README.md

 ### Communication
 ![dhis2 Typography][typo]

-The same font should be used across all platforms: DHIS2 website, academy materials etc. The font used is the open-source Rubik from Google Fonts.
+The same font should be used across all communication platforms: DHIS2 website, academy materials etc (but not in software interface).
+The font used is the open-source Rubik from Google Fonts.
 [Download Rubik](https://github.com/dhis2/identity/tree/master/fonts)

+Note: Rubik font should not be used in software interfaces (eg. in the main DHIS2 apps), it is the specified as DHIS2 typography for external elements only.

 ### DHIS2 Logo